 Fast forward to 2009.

 After 15 months of doing research, creating content, and having a designer create a custom theme for me — I was finally able to launch in March of 2009.
-It took me almost three months to get my first advertiser and from there it has continued to grow, and is now my full-time career.
-While I’m unable to disclose how much I earn, I can tell you how I’m making money blogging and that yes indeed, you can make REAL money blogging!
+It took me almost three months to get my first advertiser, and from there it has continued to grow and is now my full-time career.
+While I’m not going to go into specifics on how much I earn, I can tell you that I’m making excellent money blogging and that yes indeed, you can make money blogging too!

-Here’s how I’m personally making money with my blog, as well as some other blogger’s stories and earnings.
+Here’s how I personally make money blogging, as well as some other blogger’s stories, earnings, and tips.

 A lot of people will tell you that traditional advertising is dead, but I’m living proof that you can make good money from direct ad sales.
 In fact, this is one of my biggest sources of income.
 You can look at my advertising page for rates and offerings.
-I’ve also written extensively on the subject, so make sure to check out How to Get Advertisers to Purchase Ad Space on Your Blog.
+I’ve also written extensively on the subject, so make sure to check out these posts.

 Affiliate marketing is another income stream that I used right from the start.
 In fact, when I didn’t have any direct advertisers in the first few months, I filled my ad slots with affiliate marketing ads.
 This way, I could potentially make money while looking like other companies were purchasing ad space on the site.
 Make sure to check out my favorite affiliate networks and read this article for information on making money with affiliate marketing.